Club resources

 Student Organization Annual Reregistration (SOAR) Accordion Closed

-SOAR is a procedure required by the Office of Leadership and Engagement to identify which organizations are planning to remain active in during the 2025-2026 academic year.
-Reregistration is required for ALL student clubs, organizations, and Greek chapters that intend to be active.
+SOAR is a procedure required by the Office of Leadership and Engagement to identify which organizations are planning to remain active during the 2026-2027 academic year.
+Reregistration is required for ALL student clubs, organizations, and Greek chapters that intend to be active next academic semester.
 Please read the following items that specify the requirements and to-dos needed to complete SOAR properly.

 Requirements for Reregistration:

-- Item #2 – Updated roster of members who will be active in Fall 2025
+- Updated roster of members who will be active in Fall 2026

 - An organization needs to have a minimum of five members